fpco/inline-c/tutorial.md

 case of `vec-len`), only the Haskell identifier appears.
 If it can't, the target C type and the Haskell identifier are mentioned using C declaration syntax.

-## Contexts

-Everything beyond the base functionality provided by `inline-c` is specified in a structure that we call "`Context`".
-From a user perspective, if we want to use anything but the default context (`baseCtx`), before using any of the facilities provided by `inline-c` we must specify the `Context` we want to use using the `setContext` function.

-Specifically, the `Context` allows to extend `inline-c` to support

-* Custom C types beyond the basic ones;
-* And additional anti-quoters, like the already mentioned ones regarding vectors and function pointers.

-`Context`s can be composed using their `Monoid` instance.
-For example `baseCtx <> vecCtx` will add the vectors anti-quoters to the base context.

-Ideally a `Context` will be provided for each C library that should be used with `inline-c`, so that the user will simply use that, or combine multiple ones if multiple libraries are to be used.
-See the following section for examples using a `Context` tailored for a library -- in this case NAG.

-For information regarding how to define `Context`s, see the Haddock docs for `Language.C.Inline.Context`.

 ## Using `inline-c` with NAG